-Fibroids (Leiomyomas) are well-circumscribed benign tumors of the uterine smooth muscles that usually run a very slowly progressive course.
+Fibroids (Leiomyomas) are well-circumscribed benign tumors of the uterine smooth muscles that usually run a very slow progressive course.
 Cervical fibroids may arise from the cervix itself or from the uterine submucosal fibroids that may elongate and project downward into the vagina through the cervical os.
 The fibroids are firm, smooth and non-tender on palpation.
 Menorrhagia and dysmenorrhea are the commonest presentation and occur most commonly with submucosal type.

-Bacterial vaginosis is a common bacterial vaginal infection which represents a state of unexplained alteration of the normal vaginal flora, resulting from overgrowth of normally inhabitants anaerobic bacteria of the vagina, such as Gardnerella Vaginalis (GV).
-It commonly presents with non-irritant, malodorous vaginal discharge which is characteristically thin, homogeneous, fishy-smelling, gray vaginal discharge, especially noticeable around the time of menses or following sexual intercourse.
-The diagnosis is based on presence of clue cells on saline wet mount smears, vaginal pH > 4.5 and fishy odor with addition of 10 % KOH.
+Bacterial vaginosis is a common bacterial vaginal infection, which represents a state of unexplained alteration of the normal vaginal flora, resulting from overgrowth of the normal inhabitants (anaerobic bacteria) of the vagina, such as Gardnerella Vaginalis (GV).
+It commonly presents with non-irritant, malodorous vaginal discharge, which is a characteristically thin, homogeneous, fishy-smelling, gray vaginal discharge, especially noticeable around the time of menses or following sexual intercourse.
+The diagnosis is based on the presence of clue cells on saline wet mount smears, vaginal pH > 4.5 and fishy odor with addition of 10 % KOH.
 It responds well to metronidazole.

-The diagnosis is based on presence of motile trichomonads and WBCs on saline wet mount smears, vaginal pH > 4.5 and amine odor with 10 % KOH.
+The diagnosis is based on the presence of motile trichomonads and WBCs on saline wet mount smears, vaginal pH > 4.5 and amine odor with 10 % KOH.
 Application of Schiller’s Iodine gives Leopard skin appearance.
 It responds well to metronidazole.

 Herpes simplex infection

-Herpes simplex virus (HSV) type II primarily infects the anogenital tract, and considered the most common cause of ulcerative genital lesions.
-HSV typically presents with multiple, superficial, painful ulcerations of the vaginal and cervix making the cervix extremely abnormal and may be misdiagnosed with invasive cervical cancer.
-In contrast to cervical cancer, HSV infections are painful, recurrent and resolves spontaneously within 2–4 weeks.
+Herpes simplex virus (HSV) type II primarily infects the anogenital tract.
+It is considered the most common cause of ulcerative genital lesions.
+HSV typically presents with multiple, superficial, painful ulcerations of the vagina and cervix, making the cervix extremely abnormal; may be misdiagnosed with invasive cervical cancer.
+In contrast to cervical cancer, HSV infections are painful, recurrent and resolve spontaneously within 2—4 weeks.